Visit to Khoja Ahmed Yasawi Mausoleum in Turkestan, Kazakhstan, May 2025

 Recruitment flyers from fieldwork in Shymkent, Kazakhstan, August 2022

-My substantive interests center on the politics of religion, informal institutions, identity, and gender.
+My substantive interests center on the politics of religion, informal institutions, and identity.

 I engage in quantitative and qualitative methodologies.
-I have conducted fieldwork, interviewing young Kazakhstanis about their views on marginalized communities and social media.
-I also have experience working with large observational datasets in R, employing qualitative and quantitative text analysis, and survey methods.
+I have conducted fieldwork, interviewing Kazakhstanis about their views on marginalized communities and social media, as well as about religion and politics.
+I also have experience working with and building large observational datasets in R, employing qualitative and quantitative text analysis, and survey methods.

 My dissertation project looks at the informal institutional side of how autocratic regimes maintain themselves.
-I closely look at how regimes manipulate cultural institutions and content in the name of tradition to their own ends.
-I refer to this as instrumentalizing tradition and harness empirical variation in Central Asia to explore this phenomenon.
+I closely look at how secular authoritarian regimes outsource cultural engineering work to non-state religious actors.
+I harness empirical variation in Central Asia to explore this phenomenon.

 Abstract: Does social media exposure contribute to progressive or polarized views among youth?
 With a large and young population online, Kazakhstan offers a polarized authoritarian context in which to study the effects of social media.
 We use a mixed-method approach that contrasts wider statistical trends from an online survey and experiment with Kazakhstani youth aged 18–30 (N = 1027) and empirical data from 23 exploratory semi-structured interviews with mainly urban Kazakhstani youth conducted in the southern regions of the country in August 2022.
 The findings from both analyses show that the frequent use of social media positively influences Kazakhstani youth attitudes toward the LGBTQ+ community.
 We also causally identify that pro-LGBTQ+ social media posts in general promote positive LGBTQ+ attitudes but post wording may matter less.
 The findings from statistical and non-statistical analyses show the frequent use of social media positively influences Kazakhstani youth attitudes toward the LGBTQ+ community.